 Technology Association of Georgia Honors the State’s “Best of the Best” for Innovation and Contributions to Georgia’s Technology Community

-February 21, 2018 – Atlanta, GA – The Technology Association of Georgia (TAG), the state’s leading association dedicated to the promotion and economic advancement of Georgia’s technology industry, today announced Bluefin Payment Systems as one of its Top 40 Innovative Technology Companies in Georgia for the third time.
+February 21, 2018 – Atlanta, GA – The Technology Association of Georgia (TAG), the state’s leading association dedicated to the promotion and economic advancement of Georgia’s technology industry, today announced Bluefin as one of its Top 40 Innovative Technology Companies in Georgia for the third time.

-Bluefin Payment Systems is the leading provider of PCI-validated Point-to-Point Encryption (P2PE) solutions for retail, healthcare and higher education, and will be recognized by TAG as a member of this prestigious group at the 2018 Georgia Technology Summit (GTS) on March 20th and 21st at the Cobb Galleria Centre.
+Bluefin is the leading provider of PCI-validated Point-to-Point Encryption (P2PE) solutions for retail, healthcare and higher education, and will be recognized by TAG as a member of this prestigious group at the 2018 Georgia Technology Summit (GTS) on March 20th and 21st at the Cobb Galleria Centre.

 TAG’s Top 40 Awards recognize Georgia-based technology companies that demonstrate innovation, financial impact, and efforts at spreading awareness of the state’s technology initiatives throughout the U.S. and globally.
 This year’s Top 40 Companies were selected from over 100 applications submitted by companies from across Georgia.